alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/advice_aggregated.md

 publish_date: 2022-07-31
 ---

-A perpetually evolving doc of the advice I've received or inherited about the business of VC.
+A perpetually evolving doc of the advice I've received or inherited about the craft of investing.

 [Josh Wolfe](https://luxcapital.com/team/josh-wolfe/) was the first person I heard refer to venture as a business of *aggregation*.
 In venture we see a lot -- [fungal computation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6227805/) to open source contributor models (fan of [allcontributors](https://allcontributors.org/)) to gift card breakage state laws.